 If school-age children want to do paid work the employer must apply for a Work Permit.
 Hours of work are strictly limited for school age children, and they are prohibited from certain types of employment.

-Further information is available from the website or the Attendance Management Service on 020 3373 0390.
+For further information please email us at child.employment@newham.gov.uk or call the Attendance Management Service on 020 3373 0390.

 School Health Service